-cenH3, or centromeric H3, is found when in nucleosomes near centromere. contain strucutral features such as an extended loop1.
-(7)

-H3.3 is a well studied variant that has diverged multiple times.
+cenH3, or centromeric H3, replaces canonical H3 in centromeric nucleosomes and is essential for kinetochore formation in most eukaryotes. . cenH3s typically have only about 50-60% amino acid identity to canonical H3 in the histone fold domain and no conservation of the N-terminal. cenH3s have an extended loop1 and usually replace Phe84 in canonical H3 with Trp, and Thr 107 with Ala, Cys, or Ser.
+(7) The structure of cenH3 nucleosomes has been controversial and differs between species.
+In budding yeast cenH3 nucleosomes have a single H4 molecule and appear to be hemisomes with one molecule each of cenH3, H4, H2A and H2B, whereas fission yeast cenH3 nucleosomes have two H4 molecules and may be similar to octameric canonical nucleosomes.
+H3.3 refers to replication-independent H3s, which typically differ from canonical H3s by only a few amino acids that are necessary for replication-independent assembly.
+H3.3 and canonical H3s diverged independently in plants, animals and ciliates.
+Fungi typically have H3s that undergo both replication-coupled and replication-independent assembly, similar to H3.3s, which may represent the ancestral state. s

+Other H3 variants are lineage-specific, and often include germ cell or pollen variants

-H1
+H1 family

-We need to put something here
+H1 variants lack histone folds and typically have a short basic amino-terminal domain, a globular winged-helix domain and a lysine-rich carboxy-terminal domain.
+They evolve faster than the core histone families and are abundant and diverse.
+Many seem to have redundant functions, while some show germline specificity.
 (8)

 Automatic annotation of sequences

 All sequences from the non-redundant (nr) database have been classified by our models (variants and canonical) and were added into the HistoneDB as “automatically extracted sequences” set.
 We assigned a model with a maximum HMMer score for a given sequence, in addition this score was required to cross a certain threshold identified as follows.
 For any given model, curated sequences that were used to construct its curated alignment were treated as positives and curated sequences of other models as negatives.
 Then we performed HMMsearch of the database of all models against a set of curated sequences and calculated the specificity of retrieval of each sequence by its native model.
 Specificity of retrieval was estimated based on the number of true positives (TPs; sequences correctly predicted by their native model) and false positives (FPs; incorrectly predicted sequences) found above each score HMMER score cutoff.
 The specificity was calculated as TN/(FP+TN).
 Then we interpolated an inverse curve of score cutoffs versus specificity, and obtained the score cutoff value corresponding to the specificity of 0.95.
 Note that different models had different cutoff scores (see Supplematary Information for details about evaluating each variant model).
-As can be seen on Figure X, 95% speicifity threshold also results in a very high sensitivity where X% of all positive case are classified correctly.
-However, our models were not able to distinguish between paralogous genes and splice isoforms.max⁡
+As can be seen on Figure X, 95% specifity threshold also results in a very high sensitivity where X% of all positive case are classified correctly.

 This classification algorithm was applied to classify any sequence of interest.
 A user can enter a sequence in FASTA format to classify through the “Analyze Your Sequence” tab.
-There are two options to classify a sequence: either by running BLAST against all sequences in the HistoneDB or by searching a sequence of interest using HMMER against all models.
-For the first option, the results are shown in the All Sequences table with an extra column for the BLASTe-value, which is shown in red.
-For hmmer, the classifiactions are listed as well as a table containing the scores against all models, which is the same format as the table variant browse.
+A sequence is classified using HMMER against all variant models and by running BLAST against all sequences in the HistoneDB .
+The results are shown first with the most likely variant or variants, a comparison between the analyzed sequence and the canonical of the similar species determined by BLAST along with the new feature annotations.
+HMMER scores against all models are listed in modal window.

 Methods and Software